liamchampton/golang-twitter-bot-workshop/lab-3.md

 ![Create Public Application](./images/CreatePublicApp.png)

-{% hint style="info" %}
-IMPORTANT PART: First, Make sure the Go runtime is selected and then fill in the detail boxes shown below, indicated with a red arrow.
+**IMPORTANT PART**: First, Make sure the Go runtime is selected and then fill in the detail boxes shown below, indicated with a red arrow.
 The rest will auto-fill as you type or already be populated with text.
 The hostname and domain can be left with the defaults already populated.
-{% endhint %}

 ![CF App Details 1](./images/CFAppDetails1.png)

-{% hint style="info" %}
 Do not be alarmed at the pricing plan, you will not be exceeding the free allowance with this workshop.
 "First 186 GB-Hour's free per month for one or more applications built using any of the Community runtimes."
-{% endhint %}

 Once all the fields are completed, click create

 ![CF APP Details 2](./images/CFAppDetails2.png)

-{% hint style="info" %}
-Note: The app could take a minute or two to start up so be patient :wink:
+> **Note**: The app could take a minute or two to start up so be patient :wink:
-{% endhint %}

 ## Step 3